puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

     { key1 => 'val1', key2 => 'val2' }
 {% endhighlight %}

-Hash keys are strings, but hash values can be any data type, including hashes or arrays.
+Hash keys are strings, but hash values can be any data type, including arrays or more hashes.

 You can access hash members by their key; square brackets are used for indexing.
-For example:
+Nested arrays and hashes can be accessed by chaining indexes.

+Example:

 {% highlight ruby %}
     $myhash = { key => { subkey => 'b' }}